Blue Orca shorts Chinese infant milk formula company Feihe

-Leng Youbin, Chairman of China Feihe Limited, attends a news conference on its IPO on October 29, 2019 in Hong Kong, China.
-Photo: VCG
+Feihe, China's dairy products company is listed in Hong Kong on October 29, 2019.Photo: VCG

+Feihe, a Chinese infant milk formula company, has strongly refuted Blue Orca’s report claiming it has been inflating its revenue.
+Feihe’s shares jumped more than 5 percent after its statement.

-Short seller Blue Orca Capital on Wednesday said it is shorting Chinese dairy company Feihe over inflating its revenue.
-Feihe has issued a strong refute in response shortly after on Wednesday morning.
+Short seller Blue Orca Capital on Wednesday said it was shorting Chinese dairy company Feihe over inflating its revenue.
+Feihe issued a strong denial in response shortly after on Wednesday morning.

 The Blue Orca report cited data from a market research firm and a government department, and concluded that Feihe’s actual revenue was 49 percent less than reported in 2018-19.

-Feihe' strongly refutes the report, calling it as inaccurate and misleading, according to statement published on Hong Kong Stock Exchange.
-The company said it expected an over 40 percent revenue increase as of June 30 this year, largely thanks to the drastic increase in its high end IMF products.
+Feihe said the report was inaccurate and misleading, according to a statement published on the Hong Kong Stock Exchange.
+The company said it expected an over 40 percent revenue increase as of June 30 this year, largely thanks to an increase in sales of its high-end products.

-In the 64-page report, Blue Orca claimed Feihe has been overstating its infant milk formula revenue, understating its operating costs as well as other expenses such as labor and logistics, and inflating its profitability "materially."
+In the 64-page report, Blue Orca claimed Feihe had been overstating its infant milk formula (IMF) revenue, understating its operating costs along with other expenses such as labor and logistics, and inflating its profitability “materially.”

 It is not the first time the Hong Kong-listed company has been targeted by short sellers.
 In 2019, soon after its listing in Hong Kong, Feihe was shorted by GMT Research, a short seller focused on the Asian and Hong Kong markets.
 Feihe strongly refuted that shorting report and its shares remained largely unaffected.